 The following are some of the features that make Passper for PowerPoint so effective:

-Unlock PowerPoint with Opening or Editing Passwords: Passper for PowerPoint allows you to recover the opening password and remove editing restrictions on any presentation without affecting the data on it.
+Unlock PowerPoint Editing Passwords: Passper for PowerPoint allows you to remove editing restrictions on any presentation without affecting the data on it.

 Remove All Restrictions: You can use it to remove all forms of restrictions on the file including removing read-only restrictions to allow you to edit, copy, print.

-If the PowerPoint document is read-only, Passper for PowerPoint also makes it easy for you to remove these restrictions and edit the document.
+If you are prevented from editing the PowerPoint document, Passper for PowerPoint can make it easy for you to remove these restrictions and edit the document.
 Here's how to do it;

 Step 1: Open Passper for PowerPoint on your computer and then choose "Remove Restrictions".